MicrosoftDocs/cpp-docs/docs/ide/get-started-linux-cmake.md

 ![Visual Studio debugging a Windows application](media/cmake-bullet3-launched.png)

 6. Move your mouse into the application window, then click a button to trigger the breakpoint.
 This brings Visual Studio back to the foreground with the editor showing the line where execution is paused.
-You will be able to inspect the application variables, objects, threads, memory, and step through your code interactively using Visual Studio.
-You can click continue to let the application resume and exit it normally or cease execution within Visual Studio using the stop button.
+You will be able to inspect the application variables, objects, threads, and memory.
+You can step through your code interactively.
+You can click **Continue** to let the application resume and exit it normally or cease execution within Visual Studio using the stop button.

-What you have seen so far is by simply cloning a C++ repo from GitHub you can open the folder with Visual Studio and get an experience that provides IntelliSense, a file view, a logical view based on the build targets, source navigation, build, and debugging with no special configuration or Visual Studio specific project files.
-If you were to make changes to the source you would get a diff view from the upstream project, make commits, and push them back without leaving Visual Studio.
-There's more though.
-Let's use this project with Linux.

 ## Add a Linux configuration and connect to the remote machine

-So far, you have been using the default x64-Debug configuration for our CMake project.
+So far, you have been using the default **x64-Debug** configuration for Windows.
 Configurations are how Visual Studio understands what platform target it's going to use for CMake.
 The default configuration isn't represented on disk.
-When you explicitly add a configuration, a file called CMakeSettings.json is created that has parameters Visual Studio uses to control how CMake is run.
-To add a new configuration, select the Configuration drop-down in the toolbar and select **Manage Configurations…**
+When you explicitly add a configuration, Visual Studio creates a file called CMakeSettings.json that is populated with settings for all the configurations you specify.

+1. Add a new configuration by clicking the the Configuration drop-down in the toolbar and selecting **Manage Configurations…**

 ![Manage Configuration drop-down](media/cmake-bullet3-manage-configurations.png)

-The Add Configuration to CMakeSettings dialog will appear.
+The **Add Configuration to CMakeSettings** dialog will appear.

 ![Add Configuration to CMakeSettings dialog](media/cmake-bullet3-add-configuration-x64-debug.png)

-Here you see Visual Studio has preconfigured options for many of the platforms Visual Studio can be configured to use with CMake.
-If you want to continue to use the default **x64-Debug** configuration that should be the first one you add.
-You want that for this tutorial so can switch back and forth between Windows and Linux configurations.
+This dialog shows all the configurations that are included with Visual Studio, as well as any custom configurations that you might create.
+If you want to continue to use the default **x64-Debug** configuration, that should be the first one you add.
+By adding that configuration, you will be able to switch back and forth between Windows and Linux configurations.
 Select **x64-Debug** and click **Select**.
 This creates the CMakeSettings.json file with a configuration for **x64-Debug** and switches Visual Studio to use that configuration instead of the default.
 You will see the configuration drop-down no longer says "(default)" as part of the name.
-You can use whatever names you like for your configurations by changing the name parameter in the CMakeSettings.json.
+You can use whatever names you like for your configurations by changing the name parameter directly in CMakeSettings.json.

-After you specify a configuration, Visual Studio adds a CMakeSettings.json file to the project where you can adjust values.
-To add a Linux configuration, right-click the CMakeSettings.json file in the **Solution Explorer** view and select **Add Configuration**.
+2. Now add a Linux configuration.
+Right-click the CMakeSettings.json file in the **Solution Explorer** view and select **Add Configuration**.
 You see the same Add Configuration to CMakeSettings dialog as before.
 Select **Linux-Debug** this time, then save the CMakeSettings.json file.
-Now select **Linux-Debug** in the configuration drop-down.
+3. Now select **Linux-Debug** in the configuration drop-down.

 ![Launch configuration drop-down with X64-Debug and Linux-Debug options](media/cmake-bullet3-linux-configuration-item.png)